etiennegwiavander/LinguaFlow2/docs/english-for-kids-lesson-generation-flow.md

 ┌─────────────────────────────────────────────────────────────────────┐
 │              INTERACTIVE MATERIAL GENERATION                         │
 │  Function: generate-interactive-material/index.ts                   │
-│  • Fetches English for Kids B2 template from database               │
+│  • Fetches English for Kids A1, A2, B1 or B2 template from database               │
 │  • Constructs hyper-personalized AI prompt                          │
 │  • Calls DeepSeek AI to fill template sections                      │ │  • Validates and fixes generated JSON                               │